vineethkumarv/sv-wiki/Control-Flow.md

 ### 6. repeat

-This loop is used for repeating statements or operations for a fixed number of times.
+This loop is used for repeating statements or operations for a fixed given number of times.

 **Syntax** -
              `repeat(no. of times)begin  `